adito taking over port 80

 we should keep all apps high above all basic system services. i vaguely recall the 90 range was for that.

-#4 Updated by ccondrup almost 10 years ago
+#4 Updated by ccondrup over 10 years ago

 Login to Adito webmin.
 Go to System Configuration > Server > Web server tab

 The "HTTP Port" is default set to 80, and this of course conflicts with your HDA.

 I have simply left that field blank, and this results in:

 From my HDA I can go to http://adito and I am redirected to https://adito:4443 which works.

 From other LAN computers if I go to http://adito I get a 404. https://adito:4443 also gives a 404.

 Adito not being accessible from LAN computers is not a problem for me, but thought it was worth mentioning.